albe/node-event-storage/README.md

 # node-event-storage

-An optimized embedded event store for node.js
+An optimized embedded event store for modern node.js, written in ES6.

 Disclaimer: This is currently under heavy development and not production ready.